lisamartelly/return-of-results/README.md

 ### Study and Result Planning with Dynamic Forms

-The flexible planning tool gathers all of the information needed to display certain results to participants at the right time, and enable them to make an informed decision as to whether or not they'd like to receive them.
-It allows for maximum flexibility for both investigators and participants.
+The planning tool gets all of the required data to create an automated process to display results to participants at the right time (if at all).
+It allows for maximum flexibility for both investigators and participants and responds dynamically to user input.

-This planning process was created using a Flask session and redirects to dynamically create additional form fields based on user input.
-This was the first feature built in this project - subsequent dynamic forms used javascript and react.

 ### Enrollment in research studies & gathering participant decisions